cybernano96/trackuino/README.md

 ![Banner](https://github.com/trackuino/trackuino/wiki/img/trackuino-banner-narrow.png)

-This is the firmware for Trackuino, an open-source APRS tracker based on the Arduino platform.
+This is a modified firmware based on Trackuino, an open-source APRS tracker based on the Arduino platform.
 It was designed primarily to track high altitude balloons, so it has other handy features like reading temperature sensors and a buzzer for acoustic location.

 Trackuino is intended for use by licensed radio amateurs.

+This version supports serial via SoftwareSerial and the DRA818V radio module

 Features
 ========

- * Arduino shield form factor (you can stack more shields on it)
- * GPS: Venus 638FLPx.
-Reports okay above 18 Km.
+ * Custom PCB
+ * GPS: any NMEA GPS will work fine
- * Radio: Radiometrix's HX1 (300 mW).
+ * Radio: DRA818V (500/1000 mW).
  * 1200 bauds AFSK using 8-bit PWM
  * Sends out standard APRS position messages (latitude, longitude, altitude, course, speed and time).
  * Internal/external temperature sensors (LM60) to read temperature in and outside the payload
  * Active/passive buzzer support to ease acoustic payload location.
- * 2 x SMA female plugs (1 x GPS in + 1 x radio out)
+ * 1 x SMA female plugs (radio out)
  * Open source (GPLv2 license), both software and hardware.
 In other words, do whatever you want with it: modify it, add it to your project, etc. as long as you opensource your modifications as well.

 Download